adamchainz/apig-wsgi/README.rst

 otherwise inflate the content length.
 To avoid base64 encoding other content types, you can set ``non_binary_content_type_prefixes`` to a list of content type prefixes of your choice (which replaces the default list).

+With API Gateway custom domain and multiple stages, request path is prefixed by the stage name.
+This could be awkward to handle in your wsgi app, especially since this is not true for the default stage : here the prefix is missing.
+When ``strip_stage_prefix`` is set and the path starts with the stage name found in the request context, that prefix is striped from the path.

 If the event from API Gateway contains the ``requestContext`` key, for example on format version 2 or from custom request authorizers, this will be available